 - A book that I write letters to Chloe in.

 - A Christmas bauble ornament with Chloe's name on that we will hang on the tree every year as a family tradition (I have a matching one for my son now too, who is six months old).

 When I sit and look through it I am taken back to those feelings, and honestly sometimes I really need to just sit in that and feel it wash over me again.
 But then when I have had my time looking back through everything I can put it away and focus on my day to day life again.'
-Heather, who lost her daughter Chloe at 40 weeks (Read Heather's story here)
+Diane, who lost her baby Chloe at 40 weeks (read Diane's story here)

 Remembering your baby in the future

 As time passes, you might want to think about continuing to collect and make memories.

 Some parents decide to mark anniversaries.
 These are likely to be triggers for your grief so be aware of this and look after yourself.
 Mother’s Day, Father’s Day, your baby’s due date, birth date, the day of the funeral – these can all become difficult days.
 You might want to think about taking time off work, or marking important dates in some way.

 ‘Every year on Erin’s birthday, we do something to commemorate her memory.
 We release biodegradable balloons like we did at her funeral and we take time as a family to do an activity.’
 Bethan, who lost her daughter Erin